databendlabs/databend/docs/doc/30-reference/30-sql/90-explain-cmds/explain.md

 title: EXPLAIN
 ---

-Shows the physical execution plan of a SQL statement.
-A physical execution plan contains statistics, such as the number of rows that will be read.
+Shows the execution plan of a SQL statement with statistics, such as the number of rows to read, and the number of storage partitions to scan.

 ## Syntax